Overclockers Hoplite full review

 Overclockers is known for putting together powerful machines so you don’t have to, making sure they're rigorously tested and checked before they're sent out of the factory.
 The Hoplite is certainly no exception and is able to run the latest titles right out of the box striking a great balance between having enough power without over-spending on any one component.

 Price & Availability

-You can find the Hoplite on the Overclockers website.
-It’s available for £1,479.95 with the specs we have here including an AMD Ryzen 7 2700x and GeForce RTX 2060 WindForce OC 6GB).
+You can find the Hoplite on the Overclockers website.where it was originally £1,479.95 but is now just £1,299.
+The specs we have here including an AMD Ryzen 7 2700x and GeForce RTX 2060 WindForce OC 6GB).

 At the bottom of the page, you’ll be able to configure the build to your liking if you’d like to alter some components.
 The build we’re testing is the higher end of the specifications, but if you're looking to save some extra money you can change the CPU down to the 2600X without impacting gaming performance too much.